ZarretKieran/faleproxy/README.md

 2. Open a browser and go to `http://localhost:3001`
 3. Enter a URL in the input field (e.g., https://www.yale.edu)
-4. Click "Fetch & Replace" to see the modified content
+4. Click "Fetch & Replace" to see the modified content with Yale replaced by botU

 ## Development